Skip to main content

 • A storage-layer bug corrupted the hash or prev_hash columns.
 Unlikely but worth ruling out via a filesystem / backup cross-check.

+Platform admins can verify the cross-tenant platform chain (org_id IS NULL) via a separate endpoint.
 Not rate-limited — platform chain verification is a low-volume incident-response path.

 Sharing a chain with an auditor